cgwire/kitsu/docs/production_advanced/README.md

 You can also select in the menu if you want to edit the name of the metadata column and its information or if you want to delete it.

 You can also use the **CSV Import** to quickly fill your custom metadata column.
-First, you need to create your **Metadata column** into Kitsu, add it to your spreadsheet, and copy-paste your data into the **CSV Import**.
+First, you must create your **Metadata column** into Kitsu, add it to your spreadsheet, and copy-paste your data into the **CSV Import**.

 [Update Shots information with CSV Import](../batch-action/README.md#update-shots-information-with-csv-import)

-## Add Multiple Preview as one Version
+## Add Multiple Previews as one Version

 You can add multiple images simultaneously, or once you have uploaded an image, you can add another one.